-We have also experienced foster children who were moved into our home from a heartbroken foster to adopt home because the case turned from the termination of parental rights back to reunification with the biological parents.
+We have also experienced foster children who were moved into our home from a heartbroken foster to adopt home because the case turned from the termination of parental rights back to reunification with the birth families.

 When they leave, we have another transition period before falling into another new rhythm.
 You can read about our first foster love and how she impacted our family and our hearts here.

 Will we become an adoptive home at some point?
 Probably.